tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 User interface design choices are intended to reduce confusion, discourage overinterpretation, and align user expectations with actual system behavior.

+The user interface does not highlight, prioritize, rank, recommend, or suggest any strategy, asset, configuration, or parameter.
+All available options are presented neutrally, and any execution occurs only as a result of explicit user selection and authorization.

 ## 17. Risk Disclosure and Assumptions